 C6 Playing the Board at Showdown– When playing the board a player must table his complete hand face-up in order to be awarded part of the pot.

 C7 Asking to See a Hand- Asking to see a hand is a privilege granted at TD’s discretion to protect the integrity of the game (suspicion of invalid hand, collusion, etc).
 This privilege is not to be abused.

 C8 Awarding Odd Chips- The odd chip goes to the high hand.
-In flop games when there are 2 or more high hands or 2 or more low hands, the odd chip(s) will go to the left of the button.
-In stud, the odd chip goes to the high card by suit.
-However, when hands have identical value (ex: a wheel in Omaha/8) the pot will be split as evenly as possible.
+When there are 2 or more high hands, the odd chip(s) will go to the left of the button.

 C9 Side Pots– Each Side Pot shall be split separately.